STF-Emacs-Clones/emacs-immaterial-theme/README.md

   `background-off`.
-Most of the background will be colored using `background-primary`. `background-on` is used for highlighting or attracting attention (such as the active modeline, search candidates, etc). `background-off` is used to tone down part of the screen (such as the inactive modeline in a split frame with several buffers).
+Most of the background will be colored using `background-primary`. `background-on` is used for highlighting or attracting attention (such as the active modeline, search candidates, etc). `background-off` is used to tone down parts of the screen (such as the inactive modeline in a split frame with several buffers).

   For dark themes, it is recommended to define `background-on` as a bit brigher